 The subdivision does not propose any development.
-The existing development can meet all minimum development standards contained in the Development Title.
+The existing development meets the development standards contained in the Development Title and the parcels can adequately meet the Development title requirements for future development consistent with the Development Title.
 The resulting parcels are physically suitable to meet density requirements for any future development.